beyarkay/masters-thesis/02_background.md

 ## Autocorrect

+\marginpar{rewrite}

 Autocorrect is a tool used when the nature of the interface means that small user errors are common.
-This is ideal for *Ergo*, as new users may not be familiar with the input method and autocorrect can make their experience much better.
+This is ideal for _Ergo_, as new users may not be familiar with the input method and autocorrect can make their experience much better.
 Autocorrect will generally change words as they are typed, replacing a misspelt word with its nearest match.
 The definition of "near" depends on